Harry24k/adversarial-attacks-pytorch/README.md

 * **All attacks are modified**
     * clone().detach() is used instead of .data
     * torch.autograd.grad is used instead of .backward() and .grad :
-        * It showed 2% computation time reduction.
+        * It showed 2% reduction of computation time.

 ### Version 0.8
 * **New Attacks** : RPGD is added.
 * **attack.py** : 'update_model' method is depreciated.
+Because torch models are passed by call-by-reference, we don't need to update models.
-    * **cw.py** : In the process of cw attack, masked_select use a mask with dtype torch.bool instead of a mask with dtype torch.uint8.
+    * **cw.py** : In the process of cw attack, now masked_select uses a mask with dtype torch.bool instead of a mask with dtype torch.uint8.